 Visitors can experience a different perspective of Alcatraz Island on the Alcatraz Night Tour.
 This tour departs for Alcatraz around sunset and takes a different route around the island compared to the Day Tour.
 Guests will still be able to experience the audio tour and step inside the cell house, but they will also get a live narration about the island on the way to Alcatraz and receive special demonstrations or talks that change nightly.

 Alcatraz Behind the Scenes Tour

 The Alcatraz Behind the Scenes Tour is an exclusive tour of no more than 30 visitors.
-Guests will go behind the scenes to underground jail cells, tunnels, and special grounds that are not normally open to the public.
+Guests will go behind the scenes to underground jail cells, tunnels, and special grounds that are not normally accessible to the public.
 Visitors on this tour will also receive all the perks of the Alcatraz Day Tour.
-Those on this tour will have the option to leave the island during the last day tour out or stick around for the night tour.
+Those on this tour will have the option to leave the island during the last day tour or stick around for the night tour.
 Each year over one million people visit Alcatraz.
 The island’s layered history offers visitors an opportunity to explore this U.S. Army and military prison period through the federal penitentiary era and the American Indian occupation.
 Although the prison has been closed since 1963 due to operational costs, it remains a place of intrigue and mystery that continues to draw visitors year after year.

 While the Alcatraz Island prison closed, tours are open and available for people across the globe with Alcatraz City Cruises.